 Undergraduate students have the option of taking the Comprehensive Exam, which serves as the gateway to Graduation with Distinction in Mathematics, and the Accelerated Bachelor's-Master's Degree program.
 It is given twice a year on the Monday before the beginning of Fall and Spring quarters.

-The Fall 2020 exam will be administered online on
+The Fall 2023 exam will be administered in-person on

 The exam may be taken by any undergraduate math major who has completed the courses covered by the exam (see below).